-Most older adults want to live in their own homes for as long as possible instead of move in with a relative or relocate to a senior living community.
-However, many people begin having trouble with everyday activities like shopping, cooking, housekeeping and personal care as they age.
+Most older adults want to live in their own homes for as long as possible instead of moving in with a relative or relocating to a senior living community.
+However, many people begin having trouble with everyday activities such as shopping, cooking, housekeeping, and personal care as they age.

-Some common complaints or concerns that family members might hear include:
+Some common complaints or concerns that family members might hear include the following:

 - “Doing the laundry wears me out a lot more than it used to.”